This page has important information about maximising your chances of survival and rescue if you have to abandon your vessel.

 - Put on more clothes if you are able to.
 They will help to keep you warm and may delay the onset of hypothermia

-- If abandoning your vessel, take the EPIRB and distress signals with you
+- If abandoning your vessel, take the distress signals with you

-- Switch on the EPIRB and leave it on until emergency services tell you to turn it off.
+- Activate your distress beacon and leave it on until emergency services tell you to turn it off.

 Remember that cold water affects your ability to survive if capsized.
 Victorian winter waters can be below 10 °C. If you do fall out, if safe to do so, hold onto your vessel for support until your breathing settles down.